SECTION 1 - DISTRIBUTE POWER

 Switched power to the cabin devices. |

-Adding a back panel organized the wiring which created a trouble free installation.
-The wood panel rests on a vinyl grid to keep it high and dry.
-The wires to the breaker panel are intentionally spread loose along the bottom, resting on the same vinyl grid, to make it easy to trace the suspected faulty wire and to prevent cross talk of wires carrying data.
+Adding a back panel with buss bars organized the wiring which created a trouble free installation.
+I had originally wanted to install this panel behind the breaker panel but the space behind is not deep enough.
+Instead, I placed back panel ahead (beside) of the breaker panel, behind the aft back rest.
+The wood back panel rests on a vinyl grid to keep it high and dry.
+The wires from the breaker panel are intentionally spread loose along the bottom of the cavity, resting on the same vinyl grid, to make it easy to trace the suspected faulty wire and to prevent cross talk of wires carrying data.
 The connectors are not strained or squished together which is more important than you may think.
 Labeling makes it easier to find components and to trace wires.
 NOTE - (The power on each positive buss BB1 & BB2 is protected by a P6KE transient voltage suppression (TVS) diode that drains a transient to the battery return buss BB4.
 These 2 diodes clamp a transient voltage in nanoseconds, effectively shorting a transient to a maximum of 36VDC before it can rise to a damaging level.

 Also see Tech Tip E01)